What better way to start off one of your loved one’s 2023 training with the perfect holiday gift?

 8.)
 Foam Roller

 So runners don’t NEED shirts with watch windows, but they do need shirts.
 So why not get them one that has thumb holes, a pocket for their phone, AND a watch window?
-This is on my Christmas list this year and I’ve mentioned it to hubby no short of ten times and made sure my son saw it on our last trip to Dick’s so he could show Dad.
+This was on my Christmas list last year and now I have two of them.
+Great for cold-weather runs with gloves and a vest and you can still watch your paces on your Garmin.

 This is the Element Crew for Men but no watch window for him, I guess!